 |1500 sq ft||15,000 W||51,200 BTU|

 Obviously, this is a very rough estimate.
-In order to more precisely size a garage heater, you have to consider climate, ceiling height, and insulation as well.
+To more precisely size a garage heater, you have to consider climate, ceiling height, and insulation as well.

-Nonetheless, using this rule of thumb you get a very good idea of how big a garage heater you’re looking for.
+Nonetheless, using this rule of thumb, you get an excellent idea of how big a garage heater you’re looking for.

 Some garage heater producers also include 1, 2, 3, and 4 car garage size estimates.
 For example, King Electric (one of the best electric garage heater producers) offers 5,000W, 7,500W, 10,000W, 12,5000, and 15,000W units.
 They have this heater sizing guide to make garage heater sizing easier: